-Distribution lists let you unlock the sales potential of your query letter and sell more stories.
+Why are they important?
+These lists let you unlock the sales potential of your query letter and sell more stories.

 Every serious writer needs these lists - these are your potential buyers.
 The more potential buyers on your list, the better.
+Right?

 I won’t try to sugar-coat it, but compiling your magazine lists is a time-consuming process.
 Some of your longer lists will take days, even weeks to compile.

 But once you create your lists, you have them forever.
 All you need to do is update them occasionally when an editor changes, or when you hear about new magazines to add to your lists.

 You might notice that I keep mentioning “lists” in the plural.

 That’s because I recommend that you compile several distribution lists: one for each writing genre.